 This autumn, however, Mark Stevenson, Joint Managing Director of Stevensons, had more pressing eco-issues he wanted to air.

-"As sponsors of the Schoolwear Association Sustainability Award 2019, we felt the need to lead from the front by promoting our practical approach to sustainability direct to our school partners."
+"As sponsors of the Schoolwear Association Sustainability Award 2019, we felt the need to lead from the front by promoting our practical approach to sustainability direct to our school partners this autumn."

 - Mark Stevenson, Joint Managing Director, Stevensons

-So, we have switched our autumn advertising spend to focus on eco-issues with a new ‘Sustainable Stevensons’ campaign.
-The new adverts will appear in a range of education titles this September and October.
+So, this autumn we have switched our advertising spend to focus on eco-issues with a new ‘Sustainable Stevensons’ campaign.
+The new adverts will appear in a range of education titles in September and October

-Earlier this year, following a drive to expand the scope of its sustainability activities, we launched three key initiatives.
+Earlier this year, following a drive to expand the scope of its sustainability activities, Stevensons launched three key initiatives.

 2) To reduce the type and amount of virgin plastic we currently use.
 Initially, we are replacing all carrier and mailbags we use with 100% recycled and 100% recyclable versions.
 Additionally, we are also increasing the range of garments we make from recycled materials.

 3) Finally, we have partnered with Boots2Africa; a charity that collects, transports and distributes donated boots to Africa’s children and young adults through relief organisations.